MetalOnes/Home-Assistant-Config/README.md

 ### Recent Changes worth mentioning:

+* Excluded lots of stuff from history, logbook, and recorder
 * Started working on themes
 * Added USPS Sensor
 * Added Emulated Hue bridge, to control lights from Harmony Remote